eigenlucy/eigenlucy.github.io/_projects/veramonitor.md

 ---
 For vera

+UPDATE JANUARY 2025:
+I do not know why I added a usb-to-uart converter here, and it's been removed for future builds.
+Rust firmware in progress, see the <a href="https://github.com/eigenlucy/ESPHome-Panel">Izzymonitor</a> branch of the ESPHome-Panel github for more details.

 First in my line of state of the art wife surveillance state tech ;)

-All of the design files and Gebers/BOM/CPL files for PCBA can be accessed <a href="https://github.com/eigenlucy/ESPHome-Panel/">here.</a> PCBA files are placed in the build artifacts with each Actions run.
+All of the design files and Gebers/BOM/CPL files for PCBA can be accessed <a href="https://github.com/eigenlucy/ESPHome-Panel/tree/main">here.</a> Gerbers and PCBA files are generated with ```$ ato build -t all``` as of V3

+Imagined as a bus/train depature board :)
+Integration with BART and MUNI APIs in progress

 Features:
 <ul>